alexanderkroneis/php-benchmark/README.md

 ## Function signature
 ```
-$callback           A function which will be called in Benchmark::time() function.
+$callback    Closure  A function which will be called in Benchmark::time() function.
 $iterations  int      Number of iterations of function call.
 $avg         bool     Returns average values of memory and time if true, otherwise will return accumulated values.
-Benchmark::time($callback, int $iterations, bool $avg)
+Benchmark::time(\Closure $callback, int $iterations, bool $avg)
 ```